OneNeptune/CardioCarto/docs/README.md

 **Objective**: Functioning rails project with front-end Authentication

 ### Phase 2: Maps Model, API, and components (2 days)
-**Objective**: Maps can be created, read, edited, and destroyed through the API.
+**Objective**: Maps can be created, read, and destroyed through the API.

 ### Phase 3: User Dashboard (2 days)
 **Objective**: Dashboard that displays all of the users created and completed routes, along with appropriate styling.